raphael/linux-samus/README.md

 The TPM module must be loaded for resume to work after suspend.
 The config included in this repository enables it by default.

-### 3. Swap doesn't work
+### 3. Hibernate/Swap doesn't work

 The kernel config included in this repository disables swap as the Pixel 2 is generous on memory but not so much on disk space.
-If you need support for swap simply edit the config using e.g. `make nconfig` in the `build/linux` directory.
+Hibernate requires swap.
+If you need support for swap simply edit the config using e.g.
+`make nconfig` in the `build/linux` directory, go to `General setup` and enable `Support for paging of anonymous memory (swap)`.

 ## Contributions